Whitehall, Bristol

-Whitehall, is a district on the northeastern edge of central Bristol, within the electoral ward of Easton.
+Whitehall is a predominantly residential neighbourhood in the east of Bristol, England.
+It is an informally defined area centred on Whitehall Road and bordering the neighbourhoods of Crofts End to the north, Speedwell to the east, St George to the south, and Easton and Greenbank to the west.

+For administrative purposes, it is divided between the Bristol City Council wards of Easton, Eastville and St George West.

 Parks

-The local green space is Whitehall Playing Fields or Packer's Ground as it was known, taking its name from the local chocolate factory - Packers.
-In 2006 the company, known as Elizabeth Shaw, announced the closure of the site.
-In 2014 plans to convert it into flats and housing.
+The local green space is Whitehall Playing Fields, or Packer's Ground as it was known, taking its name from the local chocolate factory – Packers.
+In 2006 the company, known as Elizabeth Shaw, announced the closure of the factory site.
+In 2014 there were plans to convert it into housing.
 The playing field is to be fully redeveloped for sports use for The City Academy Bristol school.

 Housing

 In part of the area, adjoining Easton and Eastville, there are still many streets and houses from the Victorian and Edwardian eras and in the part, adjoining St George, Bristol is the Gordon Estate with houses that were built in 1936.
 This area originally consisted of market gardens and the new estate was built on the rhubarb patch and as a result, rhubarb was quite commonplace in many gardens.

 Some houses ("villas") overlook the adjoining St. George Park and these have small balconies.

 Newer houses have since been built on the former Co-op Bakery and Rose Green High School sites.
 There is a plaque on the original school wall, which was retained, giving some history, about John Wesley having preached on this site.

 The comedian Bob Hope lived for a time in Whitehall Road in his youth.